BerfuDenizKara/Capstone-Project/README.md

 To run the project on your local computer run these commands on your terminal at projects path

-1) pip install streamlit whisper openai pysrt
+1) pip install streamlit
-2) pip install streamlit ffmpeg-python openai-whisper openai pysrt
+2) pip install openai
-3) pip install pydub
+3) pip install python-dotenv
+4) pip install pysrt